Vegetables to plant in December: 12 crops to sow and grow this month

-5. Sea kale
+8. Sea kale

 You might not fancy the thought of eating ‘sea-colewort’ or ‘scurvy grass’.
-But trust us, the sea cabbage (or sea kale) is well worth including in your vegetables to plant in December.
+But trust us, the sea cabbage (or sea kale) is well worth including in your vegetables to grow in December.
 Sea kale (Crambe maritima) is both a pretty ornamental and a unique edible – and just like chicory, it presents you with the chance to force shoots into early growth from root cuttings for an ocean-soaked delicacy.

 Don’t let anyone tell you cress is boring: it’s a veritable dynamo of vitamins and minerals such as iron and calcium.
 The best thing about cress (Lepidium sativum) is how easy it is to grow it.
-As Amateur Gardening's organic veg expert Bob Flowerdew says: ‘You can sow cress in shallow trays with moist paper towels and grow in a windowsill: the perfect accompaniment for all those turkey sandwiches!’
+As Amateur Gardening's organic veg expert Bob Flowerdew says: ‘You can grow cress in shallow trays with moist paper towels and sit in a windowsill: the perfect accompaniment for all those turkey sandwiches!’

-8. Purple asparagus
+10. Purple asparagus

 Homegrown asparagus is a luxury we can all enjoy – and winter is your time to plant crowns in light, well-drained soil.
-There’s something so indulgent about knowing how to grow asparagus, so we couldn’t resist including them in our rundown of vegetables to plant in December.
+There’s something so indulgent about knowing how to grow asparagus, so we couldn’t resist including them in our rundown of vegetables to grow in December.
 But while you may picture classic green spears with tinted tips, seared and dripping in butter, there is another option.
 Purple asparagus is nuttier, and also sweeter, with 20 per cent more sugar in its stalks.

 Although the fluffy foliage is usually green, the spears are distinguished by intense violet hues and plumper tips.
 They are also less fibrous (so more tender) than other types and loaded with antioxidants.
 Have we convinced you yet?
 Mouth-watering beauties include: ‘Pacific Purple’, a two-tone crop; crunchy ‘Burgundine’, an easy-going hybrid; and ‘Purple Passion’, cold-hardy with tinted fronds as well as crops.

-9. Lamb’s lettuce
+11. Lamb’s lettuce

-Also known as corn salad, this fresh nutty leaf crop is capable of high yields – the Louviers types, in particular, are perfect for winter growing.
-Its soft, distinctive lobes are a seasonal salad staple, so if you’re growing lettuce in winter it perfectly offsets tangy crops like mustard and rocket.
+Rapunzel, Mache, Valentin: the dreamy names associated with these spoon-shaped leaves indicates a delicate crop.
+But lamb’s lettuce (Valerianella locusta) is a robust winter-hardy stalwart, and one of our top picks for December planting.
+Also known as corn salad, this fresh nutty leaf crop is capable of high yields – the Louviers types are perfect for winter growing.
+Its soft, distinctive lobes are a seasonal salad staple, so if you’re growing lettuce in winter it perfectly offsets tangy crops like rocket.

 Tasty corn salad varieties to try include: mildew-tolerant ‘Elan’ and ‘Favor’; ‘Vit’ for vigorous baby leaves; and ‘Dark Green Fully Hearted’ (Louviers) for its dainty but frost-hardy oval leaves.

-10. Pink oyster mushrooms
+12. Pink oyster mushrooms